-Authorities think Aaroné, who was reported missing in 2005, may have been killed as early as 2003 -- the operative word being "think," since they've never found her body, much less figured out precisely what happened or when.
-Poof!
-She simply disappeared.
-But prosecutor Bob Chappell and his team had one enormous advantage going for them: Thompson is demonstrably one of the vilest pricks to ever draw breath -- a glowering slab of doom according to the seven surviving children once sentenced to live with him....
-So horrible were the tales that came out during the course of the long trial that the jury was bound and determined to convict Thompson of something just to put a set of bars between him and them.
+By the time the matter went to trial, five counts against Thompson had fallen away.
+But that didn't hinder prosecutor Bob Chappell and his team, who, as we noted in 2009, "had one enormous advantage going for them: Thompson is demonstrably one of the vilest pricks to ever draw breath — a glowering slab of doom according to the seven surviving children once sentenced to live with him....
+So horrible were the tales that came out during the course of the long trial that the jury was bound and determined to convict Thompson of something just to put a set of bars between him and them."

 Get the ICYMI: Today's Top Stories Newsletter Our daily newsletter delivers quick clicks to keep you in the know